WZZM: Assignment of channel 13 to Grand Rapids; construction

 In its order assigning channel 13 to Grand Rapids, the FCC indicated its willingness to accept proposals for interim operating authority to hasten the construction of the station.
-This meant that the comparative hearing process would run in parallel with construction of the station.
+This meant that the comparative hearing process and construction would run in parallel.
 Days after filing its permanent bid, West Michigan Telecasters also proposed interim operating authority.
 Major and Atlas both withdrew in August 1962; the four remaining contenders formed Channel 13, Grand Rapids, Inc., which received interim authority that same month.
 The interim station originally chose the call letters WIIM-TV, but WJIM-TV in Lansing objected, resulting in the choice of WZZM as the call sign.
 Construction rapidly proceeded, and from studios in the Pantlind Hotel downtown, WZZM made its first broadcast on November 1, 1962, an ABC affiliate from the start.

 While WZZM was on the air, the applicants wrangled at the FCC over permanent authority to run it.
 In May 1963, an FCC hearing examiner gave Grand Broadcasting Company the nod in his initial decision, citing its superior integration of ownership and management, a comparative criterion analyzing the involvement of owners in station operations.
 The FCC itself, however, instead selected West Michigan Telecasters in April 1964, citing its principals' involvement in civic affairs and research into local public service programming.
 The company then settled with the other applicants, ultimately paying them between $360,000 and $390,000 apiece, and on January 25, 1965, it became the sole owner of WZZM.
 After the award, West Michigan Telecasters proceeded with its plans to build a studio in Muskegon.

 After a plan to merge with Basic Communications Inc. and Eccentric magazine in Birmingham, Michigan, fell through, West Michigan Telecasters merged with two publishing companies in 1969 to form Synercom Communications Corporation.
 In 1971, WZZM-TV finally left the Pantlind and moved to purpose-built studios.
 The 38500 ft2 facility also housed WZZM-FM, which West Michigan Telecasters had acquired in 1966, and the station's production arm.
 Synercom then spun West Michigan Telecasters and the WZZM stations out as its own company in 1973, including Elinor Bunin Productions, a New York City film production house.